Jewish land purchase in Palestine: Economic impact

-Influence on population
+Impact on the local Arab populace

 Director of Development Lewis French established a register of landless Arabs in 1931.
 Out of 3,271 applicants, only 664 were admitted and the remainder rejected.
 Porath suggests that the number of displaced Arabs may have been considerably larger, since French's definition of "landless Arab" excluded those who had sold their own land, those who owned land elsewhere, those who had since obtained tenancy of other land even if they were unable to cultivate it due to poverty or debt, and displaced persons who were not cultivators but had occupations such as ploughman or laborer.